openSUSE/people/sources/2011-04-04-per-jessen.md

 Buy a Ferrari.

-**If traveling through time was possible.
-When would we be most likely to meet you?**
+**If traveling through time was possible, when would we be most likely to meet you?**

 I’d like to jump to somewhere 50-100 years from now.
 I’d like to see what the historians of the (near) future think of our world and our actions today.

-**There’s a thunderstorm outside.
+**There's a thunderstorm outside.
 Do you turn off your computer?**

 No.